EthanL3/mock_investor/README.md

 # Mock Investor App
-MockInvestor is a simple Android application that allows users to simulate buying and selling stocks in a mock trading environment.
+MockInvestor is a simple Android application that allows users to simulate buying and selling stocks in a virtual trading environment.

 ## Features